 Electrical faults are the single largest cause of vehicle fires and so it is also recommended that an automatic battery isolator is installed.
 This ensures the main battery power is switched ‘off’ on activation of the fire suppression system, thereby reducing damage to wiring looms and the possibility of fire re-ignition.

-Next blog post in the Vehicle Fire Suppression Basics series: Extinguishing Agent Tanks (Part 1)
+Next blog post in the Vehicle Fire Suppression Basics series: Suppression Agent Tanks

 We start this blog series with the essential component of any fire suppression system, the extinguishing agent.
 Read More >